longevity-genie/biothings-mcp/README.md

 ```bash
 npx @modelcontextprotocol/inspector --config mcp-config.json --server biothings-mcp
 ```

+*Note: Using the MCP Inspector is optional.
+Most MCP clients (like Cursor, Windsurv, etc.) will automatically display the available tools from this server once configured.
+However, the Inspector can be useful for detailed testing and exploration.*

+*If you choose to use the Inspector via `npx`, ensure you have Node.js and npm installed.
+Using [nvm](https://github.com/nvm-sh/nvm) (Node Version Manager) is recommended for managing Node.js versions.*

 This opens a web interface where you can explore and test all available tools.